 As long as your primer or paint is thin enough, and your air pressure is calibrated, airbrushing primer and base coats is fail-safe.

-But, if you want to use your airbrush for more advanced techniques, including the special effects I mentioned, it’ll take a lot of practice!
+There are reasons, of course, of why airbrushing is bad for the new painter or someone who doesn’t want to fiddle with mechanical instruments.
+For example, if you want to use your airbrush for more advanced techniques, including the special effects I mentioned, it’ll take a lot of practice!
 Like, a lot…

 With a regular paint brush, you will need to practice (of course!), but the learning curve isn’t as sharp as the airbrush.